Director of Institutional Development

 Recent highlights of PHR’s work include:

-- Documenting Police Violence: Following President Trump’s July 26, 2020 order to deploy federal agents to protest sites around the country, PHR sent an expert team to Portland, Oregon to investigate reports of the extreme force police and federal agents were using against protestors and first responders.
+- Documenting police violence: Following President Trump’s July 26, 2020 order to deploy federal agents to protest sites around the United States, PHR sent an expert team to Portland, Oregon to investigate reports of the extreme force police and federal agents were using against protestors and first responders.

 PHR’s vital work is sustained by a dynamic and deeply committed team of approximately 45 based in New York, Boston, Washington, D.C., Kenya, and the Democratic Republic of the Congo.
 It is also supported by a prominent Board and an annual operating budget of nearly $8-9M.